-8.8.
+8.10.
 Policy Context continued

-8.9.
+8.11.
 For many of the Area's young people there is a serious issue with affordability, with many being forced to leave the Area due to the high entry cost of the local housing market.
 To help address this, the Plan supports LBWF's policy CS2 for 50% of new homes to be affordable.

-- 8.10.
-To help resolve this issue many councils now apply a local connection test for applicants who wish to buy an affordable home.
-The Plan believes this approach will assist young people to remain in the Area and, therefore, has included a local connection test in Policy HDA1 which the first occupiers of affordable homes built in the Plan Area will be required to satisfy. - 8.11.
-GLA ward based population density projections suggest increasing population density across the Area during the lifetime of the Plan.
+- 8.1.
+GLA ward based population density projections suggest increasing population density across the Plan Area during the lifetime of the Plan.
 Given the very limited capacity for additional development on the Area, this suggests increasing household size is likely to be a factor.
-Development of new homes outside HPDC should be focused on addressing the need to provide larger family homes of three and four bedrooms. - 8.12.
+Development of new homes outside HPDC should be focused on addressing the need to provide larger family homes of three and four bedrooms. - 8.2.
 For those approaching retirement, there are few suitable properties which might allow people to 'downsize' to a smaller more manageable property, whilst remaining close to friends and local amenities.
 This in turn means there is a considerable proportion of under-utilised family homes in the Area.
-To help address this, the Plan supports proposals for new homes specifically catering for older residents seeking to downsize, but remain within the Area.
-Such homes might well be larger than minimum standards and offer additional features to encourage them to downsize from their current larger, often well-appointed, homes.

-8.13.
-POLICY HDA2: Sub-Division of Homes

-- 8.14.
-Conversions of buildings to smaller self-contained homes (C3), will only be permitted where in addition to the criteria set out in LBWF Policy DM6B, the following standards are met: - The conversion provides a minimum of one ground floor home of at least 74sqm, suitable for 4 person occupation and with access to a dedicated rear garden area of no less than 50sq metres. - All other homes within the development should have a floor area of at least 50sqm. - It provides parking provision in line with Policy TPR2.

-- 8.16.
-An Article 4 Direction is in place across the whole of Waltham Forest which removes the Permitted Development rights pertaining to the creation of Homes in Multiple Occupation and policies that would apply to any such application are contained in the Waltham Forest Development Plan. - 8.17.
-However, concerns have been expressed about the condition of some properties in the Area which have been sub-divided into more than one home but which fall outside of the HMO criteria particularly about the poor quality of such development.
-The conversion of houses into multiple units should generally be resisted and high standards enforced where they are granted consent. - 8.18.
-In the case of new conversions people felt that there should be restrictions covering: - the number of units to be provided within an existing property;

-- the effect on the character and appearance of the building, gardens or adjacent buildings or the streetscape; - the impact on neighbouring residential properties and amenities; - the provision of adequate storage space for waste and recycling bins and containers. - 8.19.
-The above issues are addressed in LBWF Policy DM6B so it was not necessary to include them in the Policy HDA2, however, as these are issues of concern to local people it was considered that they were worthy of mention in the policy context. - 8.20.
+To help address this, the Plan supports proposals for new homes specifically catering for older residents seeking to downsize, but wishing to remain within the Plan Area.
+Such homes might well be larger than minimum standards and offer additional features to encourage them to downsize from their current larger, often well-appointed, homes. - 8.3.
+An Article 4 Direction is in place across the whole of Waltham Forest which removes the Permitted Development rights pertaining to the creation of Homes in Multiple Occupation and policies that would apply to any such application are contained in the Waltham Forest Development Plan. - 8.4.
+However, concerns have been expressed about the condition of some properties in the Area which have been sub-divided into more than one home but which fall outside of the HMO criteria - particularly about the poor quality of such development.
+The conversion of houses into multiple units should generally be resisted and high standards enforced where they are granted consent. - 8.5.
+In the case of new conversions people felt that there should be restrictions covering: - the number of units to be provided within an existing property: - the effect on the character and appearance of the building, gardens or adjacent buildings or the streetscape; - the impact on neighbouring residential properties and amenities: - the provision of adequate storage space for waste and recycling bins and containers. - 8.6.
+The above issues are addressed in LBWF Policy DM6B so it was not necessary to include them in the HP Plan Policy HDA2, however, as these are issues of concern to local people it was considered that they were worthy of mention in the policy context. - 8.7.
 The Plan therefore requires that the sub-division of any existing building within the Plan Area for the provision of housing satisfies the conditions laid out in LBWF Policy DM6B and in Policy HDA2 above.
-This policy should also apply for retrospective approvals that may be granted from time to time.
+This policy requirement should also apply for retrospective approvals that may be granted from time to time.